AreTaj/Migraine-Navigator/README.md

 python main.py
 ```

 2. **Input Data**: Use the "Input" tab to enter migraine instance details.
 Click the "Save Entry" button to save the data.
+The Github repository includes anonymized, synthetic data (data/synthetic_migraine_log.csv) for demonstration purposes.

 3. **View Entries**: Switch to the "View Entries" tab to see the logged entries in a table.